MiaoDX/hand_in_homework/Computer_Graphics/Project/presentation/presentation.md

 ***
 ## That's all

+. . .

 Great thanks to Ms. Wan for your classes and project assignment.

 And all of our classmates.

 . . .

-What's more, it's my last presentation in first year of graduate life.
+What's more, it's my last presentation in first year of graduate life!

 > Good Luck & Have Fun!<br>
 > MiaoDX